jacob-honig/to_invest_or_to_trade/README.md

 Part 2 <br/>
 Clone the repository and run the moving_averages.ipynb file.

-To use the TITT web application, clone the repository and run the following command in your terminal: streamlit run titt.py.
+Clone the repository and run the following command in your terminal: streamlit run titt.py.
 Note: you must run the command in the same directory the program is saved in.

 # Contributors
 Jacob Honig jacobdhonig@gmail.com www.linkedin.com/jacob-honig/ <br/>